5quiwyrm/bim/README.md

 Left | Down | Up | Right -> Does exactly what they are meant to do.
 Home -> Move to start of line.
 End -> Move to end of line.
-Tab -> Types 4 spaces, increasing indent lvl by 1
+Tab -> Types n spaces, increasing indent lvl by 1

 M-q -> Quit bim.
 M-s -> Saves file.